digital-values/RTO/Recon and Initial Access.md

 This often means that a principal has to be in a "trusted" domain group before they can use the proxy, such Domain Users or a custom group entirely.
 This does often exclude computer accounts, which means HTTP(S) Beacons running as local SYSTEM accounts cannot work.

+##### HTML Smuggling

+HTML smuggling is a technique that uses JavaScript to hide files from content filters.
+If you send a phishing email with a download link, the HTML may look something like:

+*<a href="http://attacker.com/file.doc">Download Me</a>*

+Email and web scanners are capable of parsing these out and taking some action.
+They may be removed entirely, or the URL content fetched and scanned by an AV sandbox.
+HTML smuggling allows us to get around this by embedding the payload into the HTML source code and using JavaScript to construct URLs by the browser at runtime.